-While some photographers prefer a more traditional ball head, I like the large, easy-to-use knobs that allow you to adjust pan, tilt, and rotation separately.
-I would recommend this tripod to virtually any photographer because it is well suited to almost any picture setting.
+While some photographers prefer a more traditional ball head, I like the large, easy-to-use knobs that allow you to adjust the pan, tilt, and rotation separately.
+I would recommend this tripod to virtually any photographer because it is well-suited to almost any picture setting.

 9. Joby GorillaPod with smartphone mount (Best mobile phone tripod)

 While I wouldn’t recommend a GorillaPod for DSLR or mirrorless camera shooters, it’s excellent for mobile phone shooters.
 With a phone attached, the tripod will stay firmly in place, and the ball head is fantastic for adjusting your phone to obtain the perfect photo.
 It’s compact, light, and incredibly portable, plus it’s quite affordable.

 There’s practically no reason not to acquire this tripod if you capture landscapes with your phone.
 Despite certain limitations, it’s a fantastic solution and welcome addition to your toolkit.

 Which tripod brand is the best for landscape photography?

 Try not to think about it objectively or in black-and-white terms.
 Every tripod brand has advantages and disadvantages, as well as numerous tradeoffs.
 Instead of focusing on which brand is the best, consider your needs and then select a tripod that suits your budget.